 Note that the data to be downloaded is stored in-memory while the user is connected, so it's a good idea to keep file sizes under a couple hundred megabytes to conserve memory.

 A short label explaining to the user what this button is for.
-The label can optionally contain Markdown and supports the following elements: Bold, Italics, Strikethroughs, and Emojis.
+The label can optionally contain Markdown and supports the following elements: Bold, Italics, Strikethroughs, Inline Code, and Emojis.

 data (str or bytes or file)

 The contents of the file to be downloaded.
 See example below for caching techniques to avoid recomputing this data unnecessarily.